-By embedding non-capitalist values, the concept of circuits of value goes beyond Marx's concept of circuits of capital (Fox and Marx 1985).
-The latter concept denotes pathways around which labor-value and commodity-value circulate across spaces of consumption, production, and exchange (where commodities and their embodied labor-use value are exchanged into monetary prices/wages, i.e. 'exchange value') through monetary financial transactions and their supporting institutions.
+By embedding noncapitalist values, the concept of circuits of value goes beyond Marx's concept of circuits of capital (Fox and Marx 1985).
+The latter concept denotes pathways around which labor value and commodity value circulate across spaces of consumption, production, and exchange (where commodities and their embodied laboruse value are exchanged into monetary prices/wages, i.e., exchange value) through monetary financial transactions and their supporting institutions.
 In circuits of capital, any generated surplus value, which occurs when the volume and value of production outputs exceed the costs of production inputs, is appropriated by the owner of the means of production and therefore as production outputs.
-The classical structural Marxist approach to economic development thus focuses on capitalist use values at the service of exchange value and prioritizes the analysis of capital-labor relations at the point of production rather than the wider landscape of social reproduction and consumption and its constituent social relations of power structures (Lee 2013; Löwy 2015; Warde 1992).
-This focus is to some extent reflected in Santos' (1977) classic study of 'circuits of capital', which draws a distinction between an 'upper circuit' dominated by mainstream economic activities and organizations (e.g.

-multinational firms) and a 'lower circuit' involving small-scale and informal enterprises, with the latter largely subordinate to the former through socio-economic relations.
+The classical structural Marxist approach to economic development thus focuses on capitalist use values at the service of exchange value and prioritizes the analysis of capital-labor relations at the point of production rather than the wider landscape of social reproduction and consumption and its constituent social relations of power structures (Warde 1992; Lee 2013).
+This focus is to some extent reflected in Santos's (1977) classic study of circuits of capital, which draws a distinction between an upper circuit, dominated by mainstream economic activities and organizations (e.g., multinational firms), and a lower circuit involving small-scale and informal enterprises, with the latter largely subordinate to the former through socioeconomic relations.